nothingless/chromium_clean/README.md

 Be aware that if you rely on your browsing history in any way (saved passwords or auto form-filling or whatever) then running this might send you into deep trouble!

-If you find anything else this script leaves behind on disk and should be deleted as well, please make a pull request.
+If you find anything else Chromium leaves behind on disk and should be deleted as well, please make a pull request.

 One thing I am missing when using this script I cannot define custom search engines.
 Those seem to be kept in a sqlite file and so far I was too lazy to dabble with that.
 If you can think of an elegant solution, please make a pull request.